-S YSTEMS MEDICINE IS AN EMERGING DISCIPLINE IN SYSTEMS BIOLOGY that aims at integrating clinical databases with large-scale molecular interaction data to elucidate diseases and drugs (Lamb et al., 2006).
-Applications of such approaches range from predicting gene-disease associations and drug-target relations (Campillos et al., 2008) to discovering new drugs (Lamb et al., 2006).
+Systems medicine is an emerging discipline in systems biology that aims at integrating clinical databases with large scale molecular interaction data to elucidate diseases and drugs [1].
+Applications of such approaches range from predicting gene-disease associations and drug-target relations [2] to discovering new drugs [1].

 Beyond the development of new drug leads, a critical stage in drug development is the identification of side effects that result from treatment with the drug.
-Drug safety has gained much attention in recent years, and has become a serious bottleneck in drug development, leading to the reduction in the number of newly approved drugs despite the enormous research efforts invested in drug discovery (Billingsley, 2008).
-The elucidation of adverse reactions may occur long after the approval of a drug, as in the case of rosiglitazone maleate (Avienda[®]), and can even lead to discontinuing the use of the drug, as in the case of rofecoxib (Vioxx[®]) (Moore et al., 2007).
+Drug safety has gained much attention in recent years, and has become a serious bottleneck in drug development, leading to the reduction in the number of newly approved drugs despite the enormous research efforts invested in drug discovery [3].
+The elucidation of adverse reactions may occur long after the approval of a drug, as in the case of rosiglitazone maleate (Avienda (\mathbb{R})), and can even lead to discontinuing the use of the drug, as in the case of rofecoxib (Vioxx (\mathbb{R})) (see also [4]).